matlab-deep-learning/llms-with-matlab/doc/Azure.md

 ## Establishing a connection to Chat Completions API using Azure

 To connect MATLAB® to Chat Completions API via Azure, you will have to create an `azureChat` object.
 See [the Azure documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/chatgpt-quickstart) for details on the setup required and where to find your key, endpoint, and deployment name.
-As explained above, the endpoint, deployment, and key should be in the environment variables `AZURE_OPENAI_ENDPOINT`, `AZURE_OPENAI_DEPLOYMENYT`, and `AZURE_OPENAI_API_KEY`, or provided as `Endpoint=…`, `Deployment=…`, and `APIKey=…` in the `azureChat` call below.
+As explained above, the endpoint, deployment, and key should be in the environment variables `AZURE_OPENAI_ENDPOINT`, `AZURE_OPENAI_DEPLOYMENYT`, and `AZURE_OPENAI_API_KEY`, or provided as `Endpoint=…`, `DeploymentID=…`, and `APIKey=…` in the `azureChat` call below.

 In order to create the chat assistant, use the `azureChat` function, optionally providing a system prompt:
 ```matlab